pdp2shirts/consul_testing/README.md

 - Initial provisioning of the of the infrastructure in AWS\
     **Prerequisites:**
-    - Amazon Web Services account\
+    - Amazon Web Services account
     - Computer with Git installed
+    - Computer with Terraform installed.
+Please see this link for how to install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started)

 - Github Actions workflows for ongoing operations\
     **Prerequisites:**
-    - Amazon Web Services account\
+    - Amazon Web Services account
-    - Computer with Git installed\
+    - Computer with Git installed
     - Github accouunt

 ## Provision Infrastructure